mantevian/squid/README.md

 * Permission Level: 3
 * Configures server's message triggers.
 * Usage:
   * `trigger create <trigger name> <text channel ID>` - adds a trigger to the server.
-By default only works in the specific channel entered in the command,
+By default only works in the specific channel entered in the command (use `-1` as text channel ID to enable it in all channels),
   * `trigger remove <trigger name>` - removes a trigger from the server,
   * `trigger add_requirement <trigger name> <order> <args*>` - adds a requirement for this trigger,
   * `trigger add_action <trigger name> <order> <args*>` - adds an action for this trigger.